Research and Teaching with the best minds

 The University provides a range of services to help increase the time available for research and teaching.
 These range from providing advice on submitting applications and handling third-party funded projects, all the way to consulting on teaching methods.
 Learn about our Welcome Center and funding lines for international exchange, among other things.

 We want to give talented early-career researchers the opportunity to perform independent research and help them achieve their goals both within and outside academia.
-The Argelander Program provides orientation, cross-disciplinary training and funding for early-career researchers.
+The Argelander Program provides orientation, cross-disciplinary training and funding for emerging leaders.

 Knowledge and Technology Transfer